ohnoitsalobo/soundcraft-ui/uidata_websocket/README.md

 ## uidata_websocket

-My attempt to build a basic HTML page that can control, or at least display, desired aspects of the Soundcraft UI series digital mixers.
+My attempt to build a basic HTML page that can control desired aspects of the Soundcraft UI series digital mixers.
 This webpage SHOULD work with Ui12 and Ui16 mixers directly.
 Be sure to change the given IP address in the javascript section of the HTML to match your own mixer's IP address.
 I will attempt to gain access to a Ui24 to test as well, but I expect it should work just as well.
 This was made possible through code from https://blechtrottel.net/en/jswebsockets.html